Mortgage Loan Options

 Example: If you plan to live in your home for no more than 5 years, you may consider a 5 year adjustable rate mortgage program.
 Rates on 5 year adjustable rate programs are normally lower than a 30-year fixed rate program.
 The rate on the 5 year ARM is fixed for the first 5 years and then adjusts annually.
 If you sell the home and pay off the mortgage before the end of the fifth year, you would not have been there long enough to see a rate or payment change.
 Your interest savings over the first five years, compared to a fixed rate, could be significant.

 Adjustable rate mortgages loans are not for everyone.
 The potential for significant rate and payment increases exist if you end up living in the home for a long time.
-Please contact a First IB Mortgage Loan Officer for additional information and guidance.
+Please consult a mortgage professional for additional information and guidance.

 If you are a current or past member of the United States military (Army, Navy, Air Force, Marines, Reserves, or National Guard) you may be eligible for a VA mortgage and be able to refinance with little or no equity.
 VA loans have restrictions on the amount of money you can borrow.